Vash510/Project-1/README.md

 # Project 1

-In this project I plan on creating a website using freeCodeCamp.org tutorials.
+In this project I plan on making a splash page and content pages from the random article section on wikipedia.

-The idea being to complete one of these projects a week.
+This project should utilize CSS and HTML5 with no JavaScript!

+This is the first of these projects.
+Eventually they will include JavaScript.

 ### Thank you for reading